-In this paper we proposed a new set of convex norms for the completion problem of coupled tensors.
-We restricted our study to coupling of a $3$-way tensor with a matrix and defined low rank inducing norms by extending trace norms such as the overlapped trace norm and scaled latent trace norm of tensors and the matrix trace norm.
-We also introduced the concept of mixed norms which combined feature of both overlapped and latent trace norms.
-For our convex completion model we looked at theoretical analysis and experiments with synthetic and real world data.
-From both theoretical analysis and experiments we demonstrated that our proposed coupled norms are more robust for coupled completion than the existing methods.
-We believe that our work is the first step in modeling convex norms for coupled tensors and there are yet many aspects to be studied in the future.
+We have proposed a new set of convex norms for the completion problem of coupled tensors.
+We restricted our study to coupling a $3$-way tensor with a matrix and defined low-rank inducing norms by extending trace norms such as the overlapped trace norm and scaled latent trace norm of tensors and the matrix trace norm.
+We also introduced the concept of mixed norms, which combines the features of both overlapped and latent trace norms.
+We looked at the theoretical properties of our convex completion model and evaluated it using synthetic and real-world data.
+We found that the proposed coupled norms perform comparably with existing non-convex ones.
+However, our norms lead to global optimal solutions and eliminate the need for specifying the ranks of the coupled tensors beforehand.
+While there are still many aspects to be studied, we believe that our work is the first step in modeling convex norms for coupled tensors.

-Though we have limited ourselves to a $3$-way tensors and a single matrix, coupling can occur among many tensors with different dimensions and multiple matrices on different modes.
-The methodology to create coupled norms discussed in this paper can be extended to any of those settings but mere extensions may not be the optimal design of norms for those settings.
-Particularly the square tensor norm \citep{DBLP:conf/icml/MuHWG14} has shown to be better suited to higher order tensors beyond three modes which can also be used to model novel coupled norms in the future.
-Further theoretical analysis using methods such as the Gaussian width \citep{Amelunxen30062014} may provide us deeper understandings about the coupled tensors which may also allow us to design better norms.
-These studies could be interesting directions for future research.
+Although coupling can occur among many tensors with different dimensions and multiple matrices on different modes, this study focused on a $3$-mode tensor and a single matrix.
+The methodology used to create coupled norms can be extended to any of those settings, but mere extensions may not lead to the optimal design of norms for those settings.
+Particularly, the square tensor norm \citep{DBLP:conf/icml/MuHWG14} has shown to be better suited to tensors beyond three modes and thus can also be used to model novel coupled norms in the future.
+Furthermore, theoretical analysis using methods such as the Gaussian width \citep{Amelunxen30062014} may provide deeper understanding of coupled tensors, which should enable design of better norms.
+Such studies could be interesting directions for future research.